⚠️ We are currently updating our 2020/21 tax guidance across the website

 Vishing is the act of using the telephone in an attempt to scam you into divulging private information that will be used for identity or financial theft.
 The scammer usually pretends to be a legitimate business and fools the victim into thinking he or she will profit.

 HMRC is aware that some people have received telephone calls or home visits from people claiming to be from HMRC.
-These bogus callers may encourage you to provide personal or financial information in exchange for ‘tax advice’ or a bogus refund.
+These bogus callers may threaten you with arrest or legal action unless you make a tax payment or encourage you to provide personal or financial information in exchange for ‘tax advice’ or a bogus refund.

 What should you do if you receive a suspicious contact from HMRC?